metal-stack-cloud/cli/docs/metal_project_invite_generate-join-secret.md

 ```
   -h, --help             help for generate-join-secret
   -p, --project string   the project for which to generate the invite
-      --role string      the role that the new member will assume when joining through the invite secret
+      --role string      the role that the new member will assume when joining through the invite secret (default "PROJECT_ROLE_VIEWER")
 ```

 ### Options inherited from parent commands